romland/xorzee/README.md

 x real dilemma: Since we have overlays on the video you cannot press play (and sadly, cannot count on Autoplay any more :( )
 - refactor to make motion the controlling factor -- as it is now, the video channel is controlling the size of rendering area
+- client: Pass in existing polygon (to PolyDraw) so that it can be modified (as it is now, you just simply start over)
+- client: allow movement of vertices in polygon